FPGA-Research-Manchester/FABulous/docs/source/fabric_definition.rst

   For instance, a single wire in NORTH direction should use names such as *N1Beg* to *N1End* or *N1b* to *N1e*.

   The destination name refers to two ports: a port on the target tile and an expected port on the destination tile.
 This reflects that wires route between tiles and that the begin and end ports of a tile connect to different wires.
-  However, while this works for tiles inside the fabric (like CLBs), the tiles at the border do usually not extend to antennae outside the fabric but instead route wires back into the fabric as shown in the following figure:
+  However, while this works for tiles inside the fabric (like CLBs), the tiles at the border usually do not extend to antennae outside the fabric, but instead route wires back into the fabric as shown in the following figure:

   .. figure:: figs/east_terminate.*
     :alt: Basic tile illustration